juhovan/led-mcu/README.md

     effect_list:
       - stable
       - gradient
+      - custom
       - sunrise
       - colorloop
     retain: true
 ```

+## MQTT control

+All MQTT commands should be sent with the `retain` flag set to let the MCU restore the desired state and configuration after a reboot.

+### Triggering a sunrise

-To trigger a sunrise (turn the leds on with the sunrise effect), send a duration in seconds to `LED_MCU/wakeAlarm`
+Turns the leds on with the sunrise effect, send a duration in seconds to `LED_MCU/wakeAlarm`

+### Configuring the gradient effect

-To configure the gradient, send a message to `LED_MCU/setGradient` with payload `X Y` where X is one of:
+Send a message to `LED_MCU/setGradient` with payload `X Y` where X is one of:

 - `N` near, start the gradient from the "MCU end" of the strip
 - `F` far, start the gradient from the opposite end